dialog-semiconductor/py_ble_manager/examples/central/2_central_cli/README.md

 `CONNECT 48:23:35:00:1b:53,P`

-When the procedure is complete, a message indicationg so will be printed to the terminal:
+When the procedure is complete, a message indicating so will be printed to the terminal:

 ![connect](assets/connect.png)